-These alloys have the same uses as 1 1/4% Cr but have greater resistance to hydrogen attack and higher strength at elevated temperature.
+These alloys have the same uses as 1 1/4% Cr but have greater resistance to hydrogen attack and higher strength at elevated temperatures.

 5% chrome 1/2% Moly:

-This alloy is used most frequently for protection against combined sulfur attack at temperatures above 550 deg.F.
+This alloy is used most frequently for protection against combined sulfur attacks at temperatures above 550 deg.F.
 Its resistance to hydrogen attack is better than 2 1/4% Cr_ 1% Moly.

 9% Chrome 1% Moly: